 Each year, under the advisement of a BE professor, a group of three to five Ursinus students enters the Chartered Financial Analyst (CFA) Institute’s Equity Research Challenge.
 The competition gives the students an opportunity to write a professional analysis of a publicly traded stock while networking with financial professionals and students from other colleges and universities who are interested in finance.

 Direct Admission to MBA Program at Saint Joseph’s University

-Through an agreement with the Haub School of Business at St. Joseph’s University, recent and soon-to-be Ursinus graduates have the opportunity to reduce the cost and time associated with obtaining advanced business degrees and certifications from an AACSB-accredited business school.
+Through an agreement with St. Joseph’s University, recent and soon-to-be Ursinus graduates have the opportunity to reduce the cost and time associated with obtaining graduate degrees at St. Josephs, including advanced business degrees and certifications from the Haub School of Business, an AACSB-accredited business school.

 As a continuation of a partnership that has spanned more than 30 years, Ursinus seniors and recent graduates are eligible for the following benefits from St. Joseph’s:

 - Waivers for foundational courses that they have already taken at Ursinus, which can reduce costs of obtaining some degrees and certificates by more than $5,000

 - Waivers of the GMAT or GRE admission requirements if they obtained a GPA of 3.0 or higher from Ursinus